ibm-cloud-docs/schematics/action-setup.md

 # Setting up {{site.data.keyword.bpshort}} actions
 {: #action-setup}

-   The closed beta release of Ansible support is now available in {{site.data.keyword.bplong_notm}} to IBM users.
+   The open beta release of Ansible support is now available in {{site.data.keyword.bplong_notm}} to IBM users.
 Contact your IBM Cloud Schematics Technical Offering Manager [Sai Vennam](mailto:svennam@us.ibm.com), if you are interested in getting early access to this beta offering.
 For more information, see [Beta limitations](/docs/schematics?topic=schematics-schematics-limitations#beta-limitations).
    {: beta}

 With {{site.data.keyword.bplong_notm}} actions, you can specify the Ansible playbook that you want to run against one or more {{site.data.keyword.cloud_notm}} resources.
 An Ansible playbook is a configuration file that includes all the tasks, roles, policies, or steps that you want to run and the order in which you want to execute them.